Infiniti QX70 Interior

 - "Step inside, and one will find a sybaritic cabin marked by premium materials like soft leather, brushed aluminum and genuine wood trim.
 Nary a cheap touch is to be found." -- Left Lane News

-- "With supple leathers, rich wood trim, brushed metal accents, cool ambient lighting and soft-touch materials covering nearly every surface, this is about as luxurious as you'll find in the segment." -- Edmunds (2013)
+- "With supple leathers, rich wood trim, brushed metal accents, cool ambient lighting and soft-touch materials covering nearly every surface, the QX70's interior is about as luxurious as it gets in the segment." -- Edmunds (2014)

 - "The front seats are roomy and comfortable, but the 3-passenger rear bench is surprisingly stingy, more comparable to a compact car." -- Kelley Blue Book

-- "The front seats are quite comfortable and are aided by ample head- and legroom, but because of the FX's sloping roof line, the rear seats can be a tight fit for taller passengers." -- Edmunds (2013)
+- "The standard front seats are quite comfortable and offer ample head- and legroom. ...
+The rear seats can be a tight fit for taller passengers, however, on account of the FX's sloping roof line." -- Edmunds (2014)

-Standard features on the 2014 Infiniti QX70 include an 11-speaker Bose stereo system, satellite radio, a USB port, Bluetooth phone connectivity, a backup camera and dual-zone automatic climate control.
-Options include Bluetooth audio streaming, navigation and Infiniti’s Around View Monitor system, which uses multiple cameras to provide a 360-degree view around the vehicle while parking.
+The QX70 comes standard with an 11-speaker Bose stereo system, satellite radio, a USB port, Bluetooth phone connectivity, a rearview camera, a sunroof, proximity key, push-button start and dual-zone automatic climate control.
+Available features include front and rear parking sensors, adaptive cruise control, forward collision warning, lane departure warning and a voice-activated navigation system that adds Bluetooth audio streaming and an 8-inch touch-screen display.
+Infiniti’s Around View Monitor system is also available, which uses multiple cameras to provide a 360-degree view around the vehicle while parking.

 - "Conventional buttons abound due to the lack of an iDrive-style infotainment controller, which may be a good or bad thing depending on personal preferences." -- Left Lane News

-- "The audio and navigation systems require a short learning curve, using both virtual and tactile inputs, but operating them soon becomes impressively simple and intuitive.
-The optional 360-degree camera provides a top-down view of the FX in relation to its surroundings -- helpful when negotiating tight spaces." -- Edmunds (2013)
+- "The audio and navigation systems use the same impressively simple and intuitive interface found in a variety of Infiniti products.
+We also like the optional 360-degree camera that provides a top-down view of the QX70 in relation to its surroundings -- it's a boon when negotiating tight spaces." -- Edmunds (2014)

 - "Cargo room is also compromised because of the QX70's swooping rear roof, which also creates blind spots.
 Thankfully, the rear seats fold to haul larger items." -- Kelley Blue Book

-- "The FX's sleek profile also compromises cargo space, offering 25 cubic feet of luggage space behind the rear seats.
-Folding the seats offers total volume of just 62 cubes -- well short of what most competitors offer." -- Edmunds (2013)
+- "That sleek profile also compromises cargo space -- while the 25 cubic feet behind the rear seats isn't bad, folding the rear seatbacks down reveals just 62 cubes of total volume, well short of what most two-row luxury crossovers provide." -- Edmunds (2014)